 At this point, we're getting to the end game.
 When the wok returns to its super-heated stage, with smoke billowing off it, sear the scallions.
 They soften quickly, so work in whatever batch size is necessary to avoid steaming.

 After that, add the pepper.
-This will ideally be thin strips of aji amarillo peppers, which are a Peruvian chili pepper that's floral and fruity.
-They're not easy to find fresh in US markets, but a good Latin grocer or supermarket will often keep bags of whole peppers in the freezer section.
+This will ideally be thin strips of ají amarillo peppers, a Peruvian chili pepper that's floral and fruity.
+They're not easy to find fresh in US markets, but a good Latin grocery or supermarket will often keep bags of whole peppers in the freezer section.
 Simply defrost, remove the seeds and stems, and cut the peppers lengthwise into strips.
-In the event you can't locate any aji amarillos, a mix of jalapeños and red bell pepper makes a great substitute.
+In the event you can't locate any ají amarillos, a mix of jalapeños and red bell pepper makes a great substitute.

 Step 4: Put It All Together and Finish the Sauce